d-kanai/simple-lead-time-action/README.md

         run: echo "${{ steps.lead-time.outputs.lead-time }}"
 ```

-this action usualy trigger by "release" brnach push.
+this action usualy trigger by "release" branch push.

 ## :four_leaf_clover: Env variables

-you can set FROM => TO branch name by env variables liek above example code.
+you can set FROM => TO branch name by env variables like above example code.